This post contains affiliate links. Please read our disclosure.

 6. Use Humor (If Appropriate)

 Humor is one of the most underrated tools in a leader’s toolbox.
 It can calm and facilitate tense situations, build team morale, and inspire creativity.
 Humor also tends to be more believable than sincerity when trying to get someone to do something they may not want to do.
 In other words, humor works better than sincerity every time.
 Humor indeed can be a powerful tool.
 According to a study by Syncwire, humor helps salespeople close more deals.
 There’s a reason why humor is often used in sales pitches.
 From making customers laugh to breaking the ice, injecting a little humor into your conversations can go a long way.
-What’s more, when done correctly, it can set the tone for an enjoyable and productive conversation.
-So if you want to make more sales on your phone–or any other product or service–use some jokes and laughs along the way.
-As with smiling, use sparingly.
-It’s best to use the type of jokes or sayings that your client will find funny as a post to be offended by them.
+Using humor can make your business more memorable, and when done correctly, it can set the tone for an enjoyable and productive conversation.
+Use humor sparingly.
+It’s best to use the type of jokes or sayings that your client will find funny, as opposed to being offended by them.
 To do this, it’s helpful if you know your client’s persona before the conversation.
-However, if you do not, then simply inject a joke in parts of the conversation where you feel it’s appropriate, and wait for a reaction.
+If you do not, then simply inject a joke in parts of the conversation where you feel it’s appropriate, and wait for a reaction.
 If something tells you that your client is not receptive to such humor, then stop immediately.
 It’s best to talk on a more serious level with a client if you feel that you’re going nowhere with your efforts at humor.

 7. Listen

 As business owners, it’s essential to be able to listen well.
 Listening is not only important in phone sales but also when speaking with customers or clients.
 Essentially, listening allows you to understand the customer’s needs and incorporate that information into your conversation.
 It also allows you to build rapport and trust, two key ingredients for a successful sales relationship.
-If you are like most people, when you make a phone call there is always something that is bouncing around in your head.
+If you are like most people, when you make a phone call there is always something bouncing around in your head.
 How could he say that?… But if you really pay attention to the person on the other end of the line, they will tell you exactly what they need and want.
-Listening skills are essential for any successful negotiation so learn how to listen effectively for clues about what might be best for both parties!
-That’s right, listening is important for salespeople.
-You will want to pay attention to each and every word of your client, while making sure that you don’t lose any main thoughts or ideas of his.
-If you find that it is difficult to prevent your mind from wandering during the conversation, then remind yourself that it is just your mind trying to behave in a bad way.
-Remember, your thoughts do not make who you are.
+Listening skills are essential for any successful negotiation, so learn how to listen effectively for clues about what might be best for both parties.
+You will want to pay attention to each and every word of your client while making sure that you don’t lose any main thoughts or ideas.
+If it is difficult to prevent your mind from wandering during the conversation, remind yourself that it is just your mind trying to distract you.
+Your thoughts do not make who you are.
 Whenever we get a thought, we can either dismiss it or accept it as a reality.
-As a salesman, a positive attitude is needed at every step of the way, so if you find that you are falling a bit by the wayside in this vein, then just pick yourself back up and don’t think too much of it.
+As a salesperson, a positive attitude is needed at every step of the way, so if you find that you are falling a bit by the wayside, just pick yourself back up and don’t think too much of it.

 8. Exude Confidence

-Projecting confidence is tantamount to telling that person that you’re with that you are confident that whatever it is that you’re selling is the deal.
-Let them know that you are a good salesman without of course telling them that.
-All you simply do is act as if you know that your product will make a difference in their lives.
+Projecting confidence is tantamount to telling the person you’re with that you are confident that whatever you’re selling is the deal.
+Let them know that you are a good salesperson without, of course, telling them that.
+All you do is act as if you know that your product will make a difference in their lives.
 There is always a risk of appearing too confident.
-It is in those instances that the prospect May begin to second-guess your offer.
+It is in those instances that the prospect may begin to second-guess your offer.
 Don’t reach that point.
-Just simply be you, and your picture will seem less forced and more natural.
-Confidence is a big game changer for the salesman, and if you can practice consistently how to be confident, in time you won’t even think about it and can summon the will to be confident that moment’s notice.
+Just simply be you, and your pitch will seem less forced and more natural.
+Confidence is a big game-changer for a salesperson, and if you practice consistently how to be confident, in time you won’t even think about it and can summon the will to be confident at a moment’s notice.
 This will change your life greatly, and not only in sales.

-9. Meet the Prospect at His Pain Points
+9. Meet the Prospect at Their Pain Points

-When you meet the prospect, you’ll want to go over his pain points.
-What is it that is hurting him?
-Have you something that can offer a viable solution to his issues?
-Tell him about it.
-Mention all of the qualities of your product or service and how it can help enhance his life.
+When you meet the prospect, you’ll want to go over their pain points.
+What is it that is hurting them?
+Do you have something that can offer a viable solution to their issues?
+Tell them about it.
+Mention all of the qualities of your product or service and how it can help enhance their life.
 Prospects do not want to hear about how good your product is.
 Rather, they want to know how it can help them achieve their goals or correct a problem.
-Before you meet with your prospect, make a list of some of your prospects potential pain points, and bring these up during the conversation.
-By listing his pain points, you’ll be more likely able to offer solutions for consideration.
-Otherwise, you’ll just be having a conversation in which you’re mentioning how great your product is, yet the prospect is not really hearing because every other salesman has done the same.
+Before you meet with your prospect, make a list of some of your prospect’s potential pain points and bring these up during the conversation.
+You’ll be more likely to offer solutions for consideration.
+Otherwise, you’ll just be having a conversation in which you’re mentioning how great your product is, yet the prospect is not really hearing because every other salesperson has done the same.
 Be different, be you, and thrive.

 10. Be Thorough but Succinct

 You do not want to spend too much time with your prospect.
-Time is of essence to all of us, and if you’re at a meeting with your prospect, then most likely he’s got other things on his mind.
-Make his life easier by explaining what it is that you do and how you can help them, and stop whenever he interrupts the conversation.
-Never interrupt his speaking.
-And of course, you’ll want to put your phone on silence.
-There is nothing more rude than a salesman getting a phone call during an important meeting.
-Your prospect will be left wondering whether you do care for helping them solve their problems, or if you’re just interested in making sales.
-You can start the meeting with small conversation, but there comes a certain point when you guys will need to get down to the nitty gritty.
-Make your sentences short and light, yet packed with the information that you need to present to them, and your prospect will appreciate you not having wasted their time.
+Time is of the essence, and if you’re at a meeting with your prospect, then most likely they’ve got other things on their mind.
+Make their life easier by explaining what it is that you do and how you can help them, and stop whenever they interrupt the conversation.
+Never interrupt them.
+Of course, you’ll want to put your phone on silence.
+There is nothing more rude than a salesperson getting a phone call during an important meeting.
+Your prospect will be left wondering whether you care about helping them solve their problems or if you’re just interested in making sales.
+You can start the meeting with small talk, but there comes a certain point when you will need to get down to the nitty-gritty.
+Make your sentences short and light, yet packed with the information that you need to present, and your prospect will appreciate you not having wasted their time.

 11. Offer Something of Value at No Cost

-An old-time trick from the days of game board selling, was leaving a little gift or two for prospects.
+An old-time trick from the days of door-to-door selling was leaving a little gift or two for prospects.
 Yes, this seems a bit like a bribe, but it’s not a bribe and it works.
-Before you meet with the prospect, you will have the term and enough of his personality and the type of person that he is to choose an appropriate gift.
-The reality is that you are not resorting to nefarious means to gain a client by offering something that he may or may not like, rather your gift should be a sample of what you have to offer.
-If you offer services, then you could provide for instance a sample lesson or Skype meeting.
+Before you meet with the prospect, you will have determined enough of their personality and the type of person they are to choose an appropriate gift.
+The reality is that you are not resorting to nefarious means to gain a client by offering something that they may or may not like.
+Rather, your gift should be a sample of what you have to offer.
+If you offer services, then you could provide, for instance, a sample lesson or Skype meeting.
 The bottom line is that you’re establishing rapport with your prospect.
-At the same time, he or she is gauging your truthfulness as far as what you say you have to offer and what it does.
+At the same time, they are gauging your truthfulness as far as what you say you have to offer and what it does.
 Ideally, you’ll want your free offer to be something related to what you’re selling.
-So for instance, it could be a baseball glove if you’re selling tickets to the game.
-Or, a fancy writing pen if you’re selling notebooks.
-Be creative, and let the prospect know that you care for them and are willing to help to make their life easier.
+For example, it could be a baseball glove if you’re selling tickets to a game, or a fancy writing pen if you’re selling notebooks.
+Be creative, and let the prospect know that you care for them and are willing to help make their life easier.

 12. Be Polite

-It is known that at times a prospect will buy simply because he is in tune with his salesman and just likes the person.
+At times a prospect will buy simply because they are in tune with their salesperson and just like the person.
 In order to appear more likable, you should smile, shake hands, and have good posture during the meeting with your prospect.
-There’s no need to jump right away into the sales conversation, depending of course on your prospect.
-If you have determined beforehand that your prospect is the type that is willing to listen a lot, then you may wish to adjust your presentation so that you cover more points and then average.
-If however, you’ve determined, whether through previous conversations or at the moment, that the prospect prefers fewer words, then plan the presentation accordingly.
+There’s no need to jump right away into the sales conversation, depending, of course, on your prospect.
+If you have determined beforehand that your prospect is the type that is willing to listen a lot, then you may wish to adjust your presentation so that you cover more points.
+If, however, you’ve determined, whether through previous conversations or at the moment, that the prospect prefers fewer words, then plan the presentation accordingly.
 You want to be on the same level as your prospect, and politeness will automatically give you the camaraderie you need in order to start the sales conversation.

 13. Practice Beforehand

 Practice makes perfect!
-Sounds cliche, but it is true.
-The best athletes, writers, influencers, all got to their position with practice.
-Yes, luck does play a factor, but I believe that luck is more the confluence of good preparation and opportunity.
-Opportunities come to us all the time, yet we do not realize it.
+Sounds cliché, but it is true.
+The best athletes, writers, influencers—all got to their position with practice.
+Yes, luck does play a factor, but luck is more the confluence of good preparation and opportunity.
+Opportunities come to us all the time, yet we do not always realize it.
 We all have the chance to improve ourselves or excel in the area that we wish, but it does take years of honing a skill.
 Do not give up easily.
-Tell yourself that you’re setting the foundation for a beautiful future, because you’re teaching yourself a skill that is the envy of many folks.
+Tell yourself that you’re setting the foundation for a beautiful future because you’re teaching yourself a skill that is the envy of many.
 Imagine yourself being successful and enjoying the fruits of your labor.
-You can practice on your own, or you can hook up with another person or family member.
-Video as well can be great for practicing.
+You can practice on your own, or you can work with another person or family member.
+Video can also be great for practicing.
 Film yourself talking in front of a camera.
 Don’t be too harsh on yourself.
 Even the best communicators can struggle with having confidence in their abilities.
-Time will allow you to get better, and they will come a point when you will thank yourself for having started practicing.
+Time will allow you to get better, and there will come a point when you will thank yourself for having started practicing.

 14. Know When to Stop

 We can all go overboard from time to time, and this is not a tragedy, though at times we can turn off our prospect.
-Knowing when to stop means telling yourself at a meeting that you probably went over all the points you needed to, yet the prospect is not interested.
-Or perhaps he is but has something on his mind.
-Your job is to sell and to make the prospects life easier by helping them understand your product or offer.
+Knowing when to stop means telling yourself at a meeting that you probably went over all the points you needed to, yet the prospect is not interested—or perhaps they are, but have something on their mind.
+Your job is to sell and to make the prospect’s life easier by helping them understand your product or offer.
 However, there can be times when we will push ourselves a bit too much, and this can be off-putting.
-Ask your prospect several times during the conversation whether he has any questions.
-This will allow you to gauge his interest and give you an idea as to whether or not you’d like to continue pursuing the conversation.
+Ask your prospect several times during the conversation whether they have any questions.
+This will allow you to gauge their interest and give you an idea as to whether or not you’d like to continue pursuing the conversation.

 15. Follow Up

-After you’ve met with your prospect, you’ll then ask him if he has any questions.
+After you’ve met with your prospect, you’ll then ask them if they have any questions.
 This may not be your final meeting, however.
-Call your prospect on the phone and let him know that you enjoyed meeting with them, and that you always be available for any questions.
-Ask him whether there were any points that we’re not clear to him, and mention that you can repeat whatever subjects you covered in the meeting.
-Following up shows that you care for your prospect, and that you’re willing to bend backwards to assist him.
+Call your prospect on the phone and let them know that you enjoyed meeting with them, and that you’ll always be available for any questions.
+Ask them whether there were any points that were not clear to them, and mention that you can repeat whatever subjects you covered in the meeting.
+Following up shows that you care for your prospect and that you’re willing to bend over backward to assist them.
 There are times when a prospect will not answer your phone call or text.
-If that is the case, then you will have to alter your game a bit, but always maintain a sense of professionalism and friendliness, and never turn your prospect off by calling and leaving dozens of messages if he doesn’t answer.
-In those cases, you may wish to consider that that prospect is no longer interested.
-At that point, you can then concentrate on pitching folks who are more receptive to your product or ideas.
+If that is the case, then you will have to adjust your approach a bit, but always maintain a sense of professionalism and friendliness, and never turn your prospect off by calling and leaving dozens of messages if they don’t answer.
+In those cases, you may wish to consider that the prospect is no longer interested.
+At that point, you can concentrate on pitching people who are more receptive to your product or ideas.

 16. Practice Good Posture